grandparkla/july4/index.markdown

 * Unleashed Animals
 * Weapons

-### A Note for Beautiful Los Angeles
+### Party in harmony, LA!

-This is a space for unity – where Angelenos and visitors from all around the world can celebrate together.
-Any bullying, discrimination, or hateful acts are not allowed in this space.  **If you are an attendee, and you see something, please alert security.**
+This is a space for unity – where Angelenos and visitors from all around the world can celebrate safely together.
+Any bullying, discrimination, hateful acts or unsafe behaviors are not allowed in this space.
+If you see something suspicious, reach out to security or staff (they will be wearing pink vests or shirts) for assistance.
+Let’s take care of each other, LA fam.

 ### The Following is Also Prohibited at This Event